Tortricinae

 (NCBI-index: 1.176460)

 The Loosestrife Conch (Phalonidia udana) is difficult to identify.
 This leafroller is often confused with the Water-mint Conch (Phalonidia manniana).
-A genitalia examination is necessary to provide certainty.
-Based on the colors of the species that I have spotted, I think I am dealing with the Loosestrife Conch.
+A genital examination is necessary to provide certainty.
+Based on the colours of the species that I have spotted, I think I am dealing with the Loosestrife Conch.
 On the predominantly light brown-white forewing, a light brown transverse band starts halfway from the costa, which kinks after 1/3 and turns into a dark brown band.
 Near the apex is a light brown transverse band that runs diagonally toward the dorsum.
-The Water-mint Conch often gives a darker and more colorful impression.
-The flying period is from April to August.
+The Water-mint Conch often gives a darker and more colourful impression.
+The flying period is from April to August, and the wingspan is 10-14 mm.
 Host plant: Reed.
 Dutch name: Wederikbladroller.
 Frisian name:

 Flying period: